Call us today to see how we can help you be at your best.

 If you enable 'Turn on the drop down' in the search box web part's properties, the result source pages are listed this way:

 Result Sources introduced to SharePoint 2013 are a powerful new feature because they don't restrict the existing index to display search results.
 In fact, they add a new provider to SharePoint Search which is a far more powerful approach used to enhance the user's search experience in SharePoint greatly.
-Although this is just a simple example on how to use Result Sources it shows obvious benefits for the User Experience.
+Although this is just a simple example of how to use Result Sources it shows obvious benefits for the User Experience.
 To me, as a SharePoint consultant, a user experience that truly reflects the users' needs is as important as the functionality of a SharePoint farm.
-In this case of using custom result sources, simplicity of finding information on your SharePoint platform can even be achieved without a single line of code – and that's true for Office 365 as well.
+In this case of using custom result sources, the simplicity of finding information on your SharePoint platform can even be achieved without a single line of code – and that's true for Office 365 as well.

 Sign up today to receive our monthly newsletter with tips, Microsoft funding availabilites, upcoming events and industry news.